NMAAHC/documentation/TBM_cataloging/TBM_Object_Number_and_File_Naming_Conventions.md

 <br/>

 >#### **Circumstance C:**
 *One VHS videotape with three shorter 'works' recorded on it, inside one plastic case.
-A notecard with handwriting on it is also in the plastic case.
+A notecard with handwriting on it is also in the plastic case.*

-In this case, unlike with film, the archivist assigning numbers and inspecting the tape would does not attempt to seperate the works in any numbering.
-The tape and its assocaited preservation file are treated as one single object.
-The numbering would be similar to Circumstance A.

-### For the access derivatives, DER_02, DER_03, etc. could be created as segments of the whole tape/file.

 | Component | Object # |
 | --- | --- |